Configure Feign Client in Spring Boot

 @FeignClient

-which auto scan by spring boot application to generate feign client - This FeignClient consumes the APIs from this URL: https://jsonplaceholder.typicode.com/
+which auto scans by spring boot application to generate feign client - This FeignClient consumes the APIs from this URL: https://jsonplaceholder.typicode.com/

 package com.example.api.client;